kubla/chronoception/README.md

 ## Web Demo

 An interactive web-based demo of the app is included in this repository.
 It simulates the Apple Watch UI and demonstrates Challenge, Fear, and Passive modes.

-- View the source in [`web-demo/`](web-demo/)
+View it here: [`web-demo/`](web-demo/)

 ## Documents